 - You can flag unhelpful or inappropriate pieces of content and have them removed from the content feed.

 Flag it.
-There are controls within Ring Neighborhoods that allow you to flag inappropriate content.
+There are controls within Ring Neighbors that allow you to flag inappropriate content.
 Once content is flagged as inappropriate, our 24/7 moderation team will review it and if it's judged to be inappropriate it will be removed from the content feed.

 To flag content, tap the three-period icon at the top of the post and tap "Flag as inappropriate."
 To flag a comment as inappropriate, simply tap the comment, then tap "Flag as inappropriate."

 Yes.
-There are connections within Neighborhoods itself that allow you to connect it to Facebook or the NextDoor network.
+There are connections within Neighbors itself that allow you to connect it to Facebook or the NextDoor network.
 You can also access your smartphone's sharing controls to share content through things like email.

 Yes.
-We have a list of Community Guidelines we expect everyone who uses Ring Neighborhoods to follow.
+We have a list of Community Guidelines we expect everyone who uses Ring Neighbors to follow.
 They're not particularly onerous, just a listing of common sense guidelines designed to create an inclusive and welcoming space for all our neighbors to make their neighborhoods safer.